kayabaNerve/threshold-threshold-ecdsa/README.md

 A threshold ECDSA experiment premised on threshold encryption for the MtA.

-This achieves a O(n) signing protocol without a trusted setup (if correct).
+This achieves a 3-round O(n) signing protocol with identifiable aborts and without a trusted setup (if correct).
+The message only needs to be known by the last round, enabling the first two to be preprocessed.

 ### Theory